 25. Your child!
 They know what they want to learn-- and sometimes where to look!

 You can quickly call or email most folks and ask if they have ideas or supplies useful for a thematic topic or specific subject.

 It is understandable that a parent not trained in education might worry they are unqualified to school at home.
 I believe once you start seeing progress with your child—perhaps faster than they would have made in a “normal” setting--that insecurity will evaporate.

-You need a simple way to monitor if you child is reaching learning targets.
-Borrowing form Point 1 in last week’s post, it is helpful to track progress based on the goals planned for the end of the year State test.
+You need a simple way to monitor if your child is reaching learning targets.
+Borrowing from Point 1 in last week’s post, it is helpful to track progress based on the goals planned for the end of the year State test.
 Although you won’t formally administer the test to your kids during the year, (a local school will need to proctor it in the Spring), you can use adaptations of the exam to parallel your lesson and assessment protocol.
 Owing to that, let’s plan backwards from there.

 Even if you only had your child retake the end-of-year practice test (or different form of the test) 2-4 times throughout the year, you can show progress by comparing the attempt quality and scores.